Hospitaller Fortress (Knights` Halls) was the Order’s headquarters during the Second Crusader Kingdom. And it is a must-visit in Akko.

 Besides the excavations that you can see in the photo above, the pillars Hall also holds the artists market:

-When we visited the artists’ market, only about half of the stores were opened.
+Only about half of the stores were opened when we visited the artists’ market.
 And in some of them, we saw artists at work.
 For example, a woman was making a sculpture.

-As I mentioned above, Hospitaller Fortress changed significantly in the last years.
-Thus, if you have never visited it or was there more then several years ago, then I would recommend paying a visit.
+As I mentioned above, Hospitaller Fortress changed significantly in the last few years.
+Thus, if you have never visited it or were there more than several years ago, I recommend paying a visit.
 It was greatly improved.

-Moreover, this is the starting point for most people, since you purchase the combo tickets there.
+Moreover, this is the starting point for most people since you purchase combo tickets there.